theNewDynamic/hugo-module-tnd-headers/README.md

 ### Through a Returning Partial (dynamnic)

 In order to add header groups dynamically, user can create a dedicated returning partial in the project at `layouts/partials/tnd-headers/AddHeaderGroups.html`.
-The partial should return a slice of maps which uses the API's available keys.
+The partial should return a slice of maps which uses the API's available fields.

 ## theNewDynamic